 I’ve been using an Olympus E-M5 Mark II for several months and I’ve mentioned it once before (in this post about algorithmic and computational photography).
 I very much like the camera and the photos I’ve made with it.
-You can see some of these in this set on Flickr.
+You can see many more images I’ve made with this and other micro 4/3 cameras this set on Flickr.

 Today I’d like to talk more about its high res mode and some things I’ve learned so far while working with it.
 I’ll use this recent image from the north bank of Haulover Canal in Merritt Island NWR for my example.
 By the way, please click on the photo, you’ll be able to see a higher resolution version on Flickr.